juxt/yada/dev/resources/user-guide.md

 The second, `tuesday`, is embedded in the URI's query string (after the `?` symbol).
 We call this a _query parameter_.

-yada allows you to declare both these and other types of parameter via the __:parameters__ entry in the resource map.
+yada allows you to declare both these and other types of parameter via the __:parameters__ entry in the resource description.

 Parameters must be specified for each method that the resource supports.
 The reason for this is because parameters can, and often do, differ depending on the method used.

-For example, below we have a resource map that defines the parameters for requests to a resource representing a bank account.
+For example, below we have a resource description that defines the parameters for requests to a resource representing a bank account.
 For GET requests, there is both a path parameter and query parameter, for POST requests there is the same path parameter and a body.

 We define parameter types in the style of [Prismatic](https://prismatic.com)'s excellent [schema](https://github.com/prismatic/schema) library.